JTatianaAriza/JTatianaAriza/README.md

 - 💡 You can ask me about software construction, technological development, and my journey learning about cloud services.

-- 📬 How to reach me: You can find me on LinkedIn

 - ✨ Fun fact: I love reading and taking photos!